moamen-saleh69/Portfolio/E-commerce/README.md

 ---

 ### 📂 Project Structure
-* `/SQL_Scripts`: Contains the queries used for data cleaning and analysis.
+* `/SQL`: Contains the queries used for data cleaning and analysis.
 * `/Dashboard`: Screenshots of the final visualizations.
-* `Final_Data.xlsx`: The processed dataset used for the Tableau dashboard.
+* `/Clean_Commerce_Tables.xlsx`: The processed dataset used for the Tableau dashboard.

 ---